PRODYNA/git-introduction/switch-and-checkout.md

 - If you’re restoring files, use `git restore`.
 - If you’re working with commits, `git checkout` (or `git switch --detach`) is fine.

-Let me know if you need more details or real-world examples! 🚀